 Social Model Rehab

 As with all diseases that are chronic and debilitating, addiction impacts virtually every aspect of life.
-Family Therapy support is provided with group therapy, couples counseling, and family therapy.
-This network of support encourages and supports loved ones to become a part of the addict’s recovery process, and in turn fosters their own growth.
-ARC’s staff, counselors, and therapists, represent the best and most advanced cross-disciplined team available.
-This is crucial for creating comprehensive, therapeutic strategies that will enable the addict to successfully navigate and resolve issues that previously left them baffled.
+Family therapy support is provided with group therapy, couples counseling, and family therapy.
+This network of support encourages and supports loved ones to become a part of the addict’s recovery process.
+It, in turn, fosters growth.
+ARC’s staff, counselors, and therapists represent the best and most advanced cross-disciplined team available.
+This is crucial for creating comprehensive, therapeutic strategies.
+These will enable the addict to successfully navigate and resolve issues that previously left them baffled.

-Clearly, no one therapeutic style is necessarily better than another, but instead must be regarded as parts of a whole; and effective treatment always requires a certain amount of latitude and flexibility with regards to clinical protocols.
+Clearly, no one therapeutic style works better than another but instead work as parts of a whole.
+Effective treatment always requires a certain amount of latitude and flexibility with regard to clinical protocols.
 Some of the more common therapeutic styles employed by ARC’s therapists include:

 Holistic and Advanced Methods

 As stated, no one, single therapy provides a cure, and the most successful interventions combine different therapeutic styles in conjunction with various medications.
 This is where the need to utilize an integrated approach becomes necessary.
-At ARC, addiction treatment is distinguished by the comprehensive programs created by our multidimensional staff, which includes aftercare programs specifically tailored to the needs of each individual.
+At ARC, addiction treatment comprises comprehensive programs created by our multidimensional staff.
+This includes aftercare programs specifically tailored to the needs of each individual.

 This is by no means a comprehensive picture of the services the Authentic Recovery Center provides.
-Please visit the other sections of our website to better understand the full spectrum of addiction treatment options available to you or your loved one.
-Education is the most important tool available to you, and keeping current on latest treatment practices is the best way to ensure you or someone you love receives the care they need.
-If you would like to learn more about our dual diagnosis treatment services please call 1 877 415 4673 to speak with a counselor today.
+Please visit the other sections of our website to better understand the full spectrum of our addiction treatment options.
+Education is the most important tool available to you.
+Keeping current on latest treatment practices is the best way to ensure you receive the care you need.
+If you would like to learn more about our dual diagnosis treatment services please call 866-256-0051 to speak with a counselor today.